Pavlik1400/Install_arch/README.md

 Generate fstab: `genfstab -U /mnt >> /mnt/etc/fstab`

-Check if the shit is generated: `nano /mnt/etc/fstab`
+Check if it is generated: `nano /mnt/etc/fstab`
+You can take fstab from **configs** dir in this repo, (don't forget to change UUIDs), there are useful for your SSD diskard options

 Now let's go in arch: `arch-chroot /mnt `

-It is immportant to donwload text editor at the beggining: `pacman -S neovim`
+It is immportant to donwload text editor at the beggining: `pacman -S vim` Take .vim directory and .vimrc file from **configs** to install cool plugins and color scheme

 Adjust locals: `nvim /etc/locale.gen` and uncomment
 ```